netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Netdata queries systemd-journal files directly, by opening the files and reading them.

-Netdata requires running `log2journal` (a Netdata tool) for converting plain text log files into structured systemd journal entries and pushing them to the local systemd-journald, or a local journal namespace, or a remote systemd-journal system, for indexing and querying.
+For converting plain text log files, Netdata provides `log2journal`, which converts plain text log files into structured systemd journal entries and pushes them to the local systemd-journald, or a local journal namespace, or a remote systemd-journal system, for indexing and querying.

 systemd-journald provides an infinite cardinality of logs.
 Each log entry may have its own unique fields, with their own unique values, and all are indexed for fast queries.
 However, when logs are ingested into the log management systems of monitoring providers, they lose these special attributes, and only a handful of fields are extracted and indexed, making exploration and filtering a pain.
 Netdata solves this problem by querying the logs directly at their source, using all the information that is available.